quinnanya/quinnanya.github.io/src/_pages/cv.md

 * DHSI 2021 Institute Lecture.
 "Graceful Degradation in Collaborative Relationships", with Erica Cavanaugh.
 June 9, 2021.
 * !!Con 2021. "<a href="http://youtube.com/watch?v=6fjgYEDZBKE">Tropes!
 Cliches!
 Made-Up Slang!
 It's the Data-Sitters Club!</a>".
 May 17, 2021.
 * INTELE webinar.
 "Computational Text Analysis for Spanish". [<a href="https://github.com/quinnanya/intro-to-nlp-es">GitHub repo</a>].
 May 17, 2021.
+* 3rd Lagos Summer School in Digital Humanities.
+"Tools for Text Mining and Analysis: Practical Approaches".
+May 11, 2021.
 * CSDH-SCHN 2021.
 "From Spaghetti-O’s to Osso Bucco: Francophone Translations of Suburban America", with Lee Skallerup-Bessette and Isabelle Gribomont.
 May 30, 2021.
 * Digital Frontiers: Realizing Resistance Episode II: Uncharted Galaxies. "'Whatever You Do, Don't Stare': Modeling Representation of Otherness in the Star Wars Expanded Universe", with Mark Algee-Hewitt, Nichole Nomura, and Matt Warner.
 May 3, 2021.
 * DARIAH "DH Goes Viral" Digital Workshop.
 Lightning talk: "Adventures in COVID Corpus Building".
 April 26, 2021.